Modern detached ADU in a suburban Southern California neighborhood, tree-lined residential street, mid-century ranch

 • Articles of incorporation and bylaws for the homeowners association, typically a California nonprofit mutual benefit corporation.

-The cost to prepare these documents ranges from $8,000 to $15,000 in legal and engineering fees for a simple two-unit ADU conversion.
-The reserve study alone runs $2,500–$4,000.
+Professional preparation of these documents costs between $8,000 and $15,000 in legal and engineering fees for a simple two-unit ADU conversion, according to our experience with recent projects in Oakland and San Diego.
+The reserve study alone costs $2,500 to $4,000.
 Once the HOA is formed, the two owners (the seller of the ADU and the buyer) share monthly HOA dues to fund reserves and common-area maintenance.
-For a modest single-family home plus detached ADU, monthly dues typically start at $150–$250 per unit, rising over time as the reserve study dictates.
+For a modest single-family home plus detached ADU, monthly dues typically start at $150 to $250 per unit, rising over time as the reserve study dictates.

 The Davis-Stirling framework was designed for 50-unit condo towers, not two-unit SFR-plus-ADU parcels.
 The administrative overhead is identical, and the per-unit cost is punishing at small scale.